 If there’s no will

 This one is probably obvious.
 If a person dies and doesn’t leave any will behind, someone has to decide for them.
-When there’s no executor appointed to distribute the assets, it will all fall on the probate court.
+When there’s no executor appointed to distribute the assets, according to the probate law, it will all fall on the probate court.

 Some smaller estates, however, don’t have to go through the proper probate process – it’s too long and too expensive for the courts to carry them out every time.
 But the rules vary across the states so it’s always a good idea to consult with a professional first.

 If there’s a problem with the will

 Unfortunately, a lot of people don’t write their will as they should.
 The problems may be many – no notarization, no affidavit, no updates; sometimes there are also multiple wills or someone tries contesting it, people may doubt if the will was written voluntarily or by a person of sound mind.
 There are times when there are even doubts as to whether it was actually written by a deceased.
 That’s why it’s so important to not only have a valid will but also to work with a professional who will make sure that all necessary steps to avoid probate are taken.